satkarLIS/satkarLIS/README.md

 ## Prerequisites

-Make sure you have the following installed on your machine:
+Make sure you have the following on your machine:

 - Linux Server enviroment (preferably using AWS EC2)
 - Node.js